Boost SEO with Pillar Pages

 Plan Pillar Page Campaigns like Content Binge Campaigns

 While pillar pages are a part of your website infrastructure, and will likely continue to evolve, for planning and goal alignment purposes, think of pillar pages as a content campaign.
 That’s really what it is.
-You’re releasing (or re-releasing) a number of content pieces which link to a landing page (the pillar page you’re creating) and promoting both the pillar page and the related content to drive traffic and generate shares and conversation.
+You’re releasing (or re-releasing) a number of content pieces which link to a landing page (the pillar page you’re creating) and promoting both the pillar page and the related content to drive traffic, generate leads, and conversions.

-There is one notable difference between a traditional content campaign, and a pillar page campaign - the amount of content that should be released at the same time as the pillar page.
+There is one notable difference between a traditional content campaign, and a pillar page campaign - the amount of content that is released with the pillar page.
 Many brands run traditional content campaigns by having 2-6 content pieces ready at the start of the campaign.
 They spread out publication and promotion of content pieces over each week, potentially publishing a new piece of content 2-3 times per week.
 This cadence generates awareness, drives traffic to landing pages, and keeps new content coming to maintain interest.
 They also may create and publish new content as the campaign progresses.

 To get the SEO benefit from a pillar page, it’s recommended that you have 15-20 pieces of content linking back to the pillar page right from the start.
 Moreover, part of the idea behind the pillar page approach is to allow for content binging.
 The same way viewers binge on Netflix shows when they are all released at once, pillar pages and the associated content allow your visitors to consume as much content on the topic as they want.
 This works well because, to cover the topic thoroughly, your pillar page should have enough content that 15-20 content pieces can be harvested from it.

-There should be a base level of promotion for each piece of content at the time of publication, but you can split up full and broad promotion of individual pieces over several days or weeks to maintain interest and keep the buzz about your pillar page going.
+Maintain interest by providing a base level of promotion for each piece of content at the time of initial publication, then more broadly promoting individual content pieces over several days or weeks to maintain interest and keep the buzz about your pillar page going.

 To learn more about how to promote pillar page content see Publish, Promote, and Monitor the Pillar Page and Content.